Stopping in St. Thomas for just one day? Here’s how to make every hour count.

 Transportation

-The primary means for getting around the island are walking and taxis.
+The primary means of getting around the island are walking and taxis.

 Walking